Record producer: Multitrack recording

 Early in the recording industry, a record was attained by simply having all of the artists perform together live in one take.
 In 1945, by recording a musical element while playing a previously recorded record, Les Paul developed a recording technique called "sound on sound".
 By this, the final recording could be built piece by piece and tailored, effecting an editing process.
 In one case, Paul produced a song via 500 recorded discs.
 But, besides the tedium of this process, it serially degraded the sound quality of previously recorded elements, rerecorded as ambient sound.
-Yet in 1948, Paul adopted tape recording, enabling truly multitrack recording by a new technique, "overdubbing".
+Yet in 1948, Paul adopted tape recording, enabling true multitrack recording by a new technique, "overdubbing".

 To enable overdubbing, Paul revised the tape recorder itself by adding a second playback head, and terming it the preview head.
 Joining the preexisting recording head, erase head, and playback head, the preview head allows the artist to hear the extant recording over headphones playing it in synchrony, "in sync", with the present performance being recorded alone on an isolated track.
 This isolation of multiple tracks enables countless mixing possibilities.
 Producers began recording initially only the "bed tracks"—the rhythm section, including the bassline, drums, and rhythm guitar—whereas vocals and instrument solos could be added later.
 A horn section, for example, could record a week later, and a string section another week later.
 A singer could perform her own backup vocals, or a guitarist could play 15 layers.